JaKooLit/Debian-Hyprland/README.md

 - ensure to allow to install non-free drivers especially for users with NVIDIA gpus.
 You can also install non-free drivers if required.
 Edit install-scripts/nvidia.sh and change the nvidia stuff's if required
 - If you have login Manager already like GDM (gnome login manager), I highly advice not to install SDDM.
 But if you decide to install SDDM, see here [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

-#### 🔔 NOTICE TO UBUNTU USERS ###
+> [!IMPORTANT]
-- You can use this installer.
+> UBUNTU USERS: You can use this installer.
 However, I have only tested on Ubuntu 23.10.
 Not sure if it works on older ubuntu as Hyprland needs an updated wayland libraries.
 For sure wont work in any Ubuntu LTS.
-- If you are using Gnome already, DO NOT install the SDDM.
+> If you are using Gnome already, DO NOT install the SDDM.
 The GDM works file as well.
 For some reason, during installation, you will be asked which login manager you wanted to use.
 But during my test, nothing happened.

+> [!CAUTION]
-- For Ubuntu with NVIDIA GPU's, make sure to edit the install-scripts/nvidia.sh .
+> For Ubuntu with NVIDIA GPU's, make sure to edit the install-scripts/nvidia.sh .
 Delete all packages in nvidia_pkg except libva-wayland2 and nvidia-vaapi-driver and uncomment/remove # before sudo ubuntu-drivers install.
-You also need to delete or simply just add # in the lines 44 and 45  echo "echo "## for nvidia" | sudo tee -a... and echo "deb http://deb.debian.org/debian........
+You also need to delete or simply just add # in the lines 37 and 38  echo "echo "## for nvidia" | sudo tee -a... and echo "deb http://deb.debian.org/debian........

+> [!WARNING]
-#### ⚠️ WARNING!
-If you have GDM already as log-in manager, DO NOT install SDDM
+> If you have GDM already as log-in manager, DO NOT install SDDM
-- You will encounter issues.
+> You will encounter issues.
 See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 #### 📷 Hyprland-Dots-v2 Featuring Rofi
 <p align="center">